EAimTY/jsave/README.md

 [![License](https://img.shields.io/crates/l/jsave.svg?style=flat)](https://github.com/EAimTY/jsave/blob/master/LICENSE)

 ## Design
-Just like `RwLock`, jsave is a reader-writer lock, but serializes and saves data to a file in json format on every writing operation finish
+Just like `RwLock`, jsave is a reader-writer lock, but automatically serializes and saves data to a file in json format on every writing operation finish

 **Do not use it unless you only want to persist a tiny amount of data**